ishaansalian/TravelTime/README.md

 ## Hardware Setup:
 - Connect the components as per the provided code.
-- Flash the Arduino Uno with the designated hex file.
+- Flash the Arduino Mega with the designated hex file.

 ## 3D Printed Enclosure:
 - Print the 3D models for the enclosure, ensuring the box, hook, and mechanical spring are accurately reproduced.